 - Using tools that increase the risk of birth injury, such as forceps or a vacuum extraction

-In addition to filing a cerebral palsy lawsuit against an individual doctor, families may consider filing a claim against the hospital or medical facility where their child was born.
+In addition to filing a cerebral palsy lawsuit against an individual doctor, families may consider having legal representation and filing a claim against the hospital or medical facility where their child was born.
 Hospitals are required to ensure the appropriate policies, procedures, staffing, and training are in place to keep their patients safe and healthy, without causing further harm.
 Failing to achieve the standards required by laws and regulations, professional association guidelines, and common practice could make the hospital a liable party for injuries sustained during birth.

 - Provide money for treatments that might otherwise be inaccessible to you